Agriculture Innovation Center

 Phase 2 - Food Product Life Cycle Workshop

-Estimated time to Complete: one day
+time to Complete: one day

 More specifically, the workshop examines the ideation phase, recipe and regulatory readiness, safe production, testing metrics, and business development and expansion parameters used to assess the viability and safety of food businesses and products.
 The selected topics outline major considerations and milestones in the life cycle of creating a food product and are important to launching a successful product.
-These workshops will also serve as a networking opportunity with other entrepreneurs and food and beverage industry representatives.
+This workshop will also serve as a networking opportunity with other entrepreneurs and food and beverage industry representatives.

 Phase 2 workshops will be offered every other month.
 Please read the instructions below for workshop registration.